divinekaremera/alu-scripting/api_advanced/README.md

-Hey, this is the README.md file for this new directory
+Hey this is a README.md file!